corywebbmedia/com_cw_quickblocks/readme.md

 **Parameters Explained**

 * **Template Override:** A template override is an override of the default CW Quick Blocks layout file that you create within your template.
 This parameter will list the available template overrides.
-Note that if you add an override to your template called default.php, you don't have to select an override here because the system uses your template override automatically.
+Note that if you add an override to your template called `default.php`, you don't have to select an override here because the system uses your template override automatically.
-* **Position Prefix:** Each module position loaded via com_cw_quickblocks will be named with the pattern {Position Prefix}_{Row}_{Column}.
+* **Position Prefix:** Each module position loaded via com_cw_quickblocks will be named with the pattern `{Position Prefix}_{Row}_{Column}`.
 So, for example, if your position prefix is "blocks", then the module position in row 1, column 1 will be named blocks_1_1.
 * **Number of Rows:** Think of the module positions loaded in a com_cw_quickblocks page as the cells an Excel spreadsheet.
 The component will loop through the number of rows and columns set in the parameters to load the positions.
 This sets the number of rows to use.
 * **Number of Columns:** This sets the number of columns to use.
 * **Module Chrome:** This sets the module chrome style to use when rendering the mdoules in the com_cw_quickblocks layout.